LakshmiHadi/Fruits-And-Vegetables/README.md

 Fruit and vegetables are best bought when they are in season.
 Otherwise try frozen or canned vegetables as they are just as nutritious and budget-friendly as well.

-You should eat at least 5 serves of vegetables and 2 serves of fruit each day.
-Choose different colours and varieties.

-If you are someone who doesn’t look forward to eating fruit or vegetables, start slowly with those you do like.
-Try serving, flavouring or cooking them in different ways.
-You can also disguise them in sauces, minced meals or curries.